operasoftware/devopera/src/_extensions/basics.md

 4. Select the directory of your extension
 5. Click “OK”.

-Your NEX package will be generated in the parent directory of the one you had selected.
+Your CRX package will be generated in the parent directory of the one you had selected.
 Congratulations!

 ## What now?